Write Google Ads Copy with AI

 - Second model pass (Claude, Gemini, GPT-5-class) widens the variant pool

-- Sparks per generation, price shown before you confirm — no ad-tool plan
+- Balance per generation, price shown before you confirm — no ad-tool plan

 Worked example: write google ads copy with ai